cnti-testcatalog/testsuite/README.md

 Interoperability: Workloads can be ported across various cloud native infrastructures.
 This standardization is a key advantage of open source software, and allows you to avoid vendor lock-in.

-Running applications in a cloud native manner will allow you more fully utilize the advantages of cloud native infrastructure.
-The CNF Conformance program enables interoperability of Cloud native Network Functions (CNFs) from multiple vendors running on top of Kubernetes.
+Implementing and running applications in a cloud native manner will enable you to more fully benefit from the advantages cloud native infrastructure.

 ## CNF Conformance Program